 For a small lathe (of its time) the machine was not only strongly-built (the bed was 5-inches wide, 5.25 inches deep and weighed 112 lbs) but also boasted a number of useful features: a large friction micrometer dial on the cross slide (though nothing on the top); a well-constructed compound-slide with the cross-feed screw thread of square form but that of the top slide Whitworth form - and both of "cack-handed" operation where turning the handle to the right resulted in the slide moving outwards; this was not a problem for an operator using just one lathe, but with others of conventional arrangement in the workshop, a sure recipe for disaster.
-A generously proportioned leadscrew clasp nut in bronze was carried on horizontal V-ways in the centre of the apron and a tumble-reverse drive to the leadscrew, this being fitted on the inside rather than the outside of the headstock casting.
+A generously-proportioned leadscrew clasp nut in bronze was carried on horizontal V-ways in the centre of the apron, drive from the headstock spindle gear to the leadscrew being through a tumble-reverse mechanism carried on the inside rather than the outside of the headstock casting.

 Bored though 3/8", the 15/16" diameter headstock spindle ran in a tapered bronze bush at the front and a plain, parallel bearing at the rear.
 A pair of locking nuts drew the spindle into the front bearing with the thrust taken against a fibre washer - a cheap solution but one that absorbed some power when drilling holes.
 The spindle nose was threaded 7/8" x 9 t.p.i. and had a No. 1 Morse taper - both on the small side for the lathe's capacity but well in line with contemporary practice and the limitations of carbon-steel tools.
 Three pulleys for drive by a 1-inch wide flat belt were provided with diameters of 2.75", 4" and 5.25", the last (on some but not all examples examined) having a circle of 120 holes bored into its front face for division purposes with locking by a spring-loaded pointer.